 The most common causes of canine toenail injuries are typically from trauma.
 While they can occur during exercise outside, such as your dog snagging their foot on a branch, they can just as easily occur indoors.
 For instance, your dog might catch a nail on carpeting.
 (Regular nail trims at the groomer help prevent this type of nail injury.)

-Dogs who spend most of their lives as couch potatoes are particularly vulnerable since their nails don't wear down as naturally as more active canines' nails.
-If your dog has torn a nail, he's likely to limp, and you might see blood on the floor.
-If he's licking a paw a lot, investigate.
+Dogs who spend most of their life as a couch potato are particularly vulnerable to these injuries because their nails don't wear down as naturally as more active canines' nails.
+If your dog has torn a nail, they'll likely yelp and limp.
+You might see blood on the floor, or if they are licking a paw frequently, it's time to investigate.

-Initially, a dog with lupoid onychodystrophy loses a nail or two, but over time, all of his nails fall off.
+Initially, a dog with lupoid onychodystrophy loses a nail or two.
+But over time, all of the nails fall off.
 The nails that grow back are usually misshapen or brittle, and they eventually fall off again.
-The dog experiences pain in his paws.
-Your vet might prescribe long-term antibiotics, along with fatty acid supplements to aid nail growth.
+The dog experiences pain in their paws.
+For dogs with onchodystrophy, a veterinarian might prescribe long-term antibiotics along with fatty acid supplements to aid nail growth.

 Even though nail breaks are a common injury, broken dog toenails can be more serious than they look because the nail protects nerves and tissue near the bone.
 If your dog tears a toenail, apply pressure to the split nail with a cloth or use a clotting agent, such as cornstarch, if part of the nail is bleeding.
 Infections are serious because they can impact the bone in a dog's foot.
 Only veterinarian staff should remove damaged toenails other than a small sliver of nail that is loosely attached that you can easily remove with clippers.